hyperthunk/rebar_phase_plugin/README.md

-The latter case allows you to distribute your lifecycle configuration as a separate library (containing configuration only!) and users can install this into `$ERL_LIBS` (recommended) or `code:lib_dir` (not so much), or you can have it pulled down as via *deps* in all your projects and reference it that way.
+The latter case allows you to distribute your lifecycle configuration as a separate library (containing configuration only!) and users can install this into `$ERL_LIBS` (recommended) or `code:lib_dir` (not so much), or you can have it pulled down via *deps* in all your projects and reference it that way.

 ## Simple example